-Ottawa, Ontario, April 2nd, 1935. perintendent General, 4 35 partment of Indian Affairs,

-You will recall that I personally interviewed recently with reference to the necessity for a new chapel at the McIntosh Indian Residential School.
+Ottawa, Ontario, April 2nd, 1935. perintendent General, 4 35 partment of Indian Affairs, You will recall that I personally interviewed recently with reference to the necessity for a new chapel at the McIntosh Indian Residential School.
 I also had an opportunity of discussing this matter with the Honourable the Superintendent General yesterday.
-While I outlined our plan quite completely in these interviews, I believe that it is in the best interests of all parties concerned to place the matter before you in a formal manner.
+While I outlined our plan quite completely in these interviews, I believe that it is in the best interests of all parties concerned to place the matter The necessity of a new chapel for the McIntosh Indian Residential School has long been felt but, owing to economic conditions, the Principal has not previously urged the Department to appropriate funds for this purpose.
+A former missionary of the Lake of the Woods district, who passed away recently, has left a bequest for Indian work to the Oblate Order and we are prepared to devote this money to the erection If you permit us to proceed with this work, it will be on the distinct understanding that the new wing in which the chapel will be situated will conform in every respect to the architecture of the school.